kurtharriger/spring-osgi/samples/simple-web-app/readme.txt

 * war
 which contains the actual demo war.
-The bundle is just an archive that contains one static resource (index.html), a servlet and a JSP.
+The bundle is just an archive that contains one static resource (index.html), some servlets and some JSP.
 Additionally, the project contains a manifest suitable for web development.

 * integration-test